The United States Is Close To A Recession

 poverty-young-adults

 Concentrated poverty is the biggest issue in America from my perspective.
 For years I have stressed the importance of education, training, and even a job guarantee program as a means to fight poverty.
-High school dropouts, especially those with substance abuse issues, are doing horrible in this economy and require federal intervention.
+High school dropouts, especially those with substance abuse issues, are doing horribly in this economy and require federal intervention.
 On the other hand, educated Americans are doing just fine.

 https://loganmohtashami.com/2016/09/13/positive-u-s-wage-poverty-data/